-Hazard mitigation describes actions taken to help reduce or eliminate long-term risks caused by hazards or disasters, such as flooding, earthquakes, wildfires, landslides, or dam failure.
-As the costs of disasters continue to rise, governments and citizens must find ways to reduce hazard risks to our communities.
-As communities plan for new development and improvements to existing infrastructure, mitigation can and should be an important component of the planning effort.
+Hazard mitigation describes actions taken to help reduce or eliminate long-term risks caused by hazards or disasters, such as flooding, earthquakes, wildfires, landslides, or tsunamis.
+As the costs of disaster management and recovery continue to rise, governments and citizens must find ways to reduce hazard risks to our communities.
+While communities make plans and approve new developments and improvements to existing infrastructure, mitigation can and should be an important component of the planning effort.

 Types of Mitigation Techniques